Encoding quantum bits in bound electronic states of a graphene nanotorus: Model and first quantization

-We point out that when under the action of an electric field, the number of confined states also increases, and become spatially displaced over the nanotorus surface.
+We point out that the effect of the external electric field is to increase the number of confined states also increases and becomes spatially displaced from the nanotorus inner radius.
 Nevertheless, these states are doubly degenerate to $m= \{\pm 1, \pm 2, \cdots\}$, a situation which is undesirable for the initialization of the qubit state.
 Indeed, degenerate states are not adequate for quantum information encoding, since multiple states may become populated.
-This motivates the choice of a static magnetic field over the nanotorus to build the qubit.
-In this context, we emphasize that the breaking of degeneracy by the magnetic field is different in nature from the Zeeman effect, in the sense that the field drastically modifies the geometric potential, in addition to shifting the energy of the associated levels.
+This motivates the application of a static magnetic field on the nanotorus to achieve a proper qubit.
+We emphasize that the breaking of degeneracy by the magnetic field is not exactly a Zeeman effect, in the sense that the field drastically modifies the geometric potential, in addition to shifting the energy of the associated levels.